 - A comprehensive schedule for future program revies.
 The third round of APPR reviews will be conducted in Fall 2014-16.
 The Review Cycle for Round 3 is based on professional accreditation visit schedules, known issues needing attention in the programs, and balanced workload for department chairs.

 Lawrence Tech's APPR process is supported by an Academic Program Planning and Review Advisory Committee, which also provides advisory support to departments as they develop new academic programs.
-For more information on Lawrence Tech's APPR process, please contact Jim Jolly, Assistant to the Provost.
+For more information on Lawrence Tech's APPR process, please contact Jim Jolly, Assistant Provost.

 The APPR Repository contains all of the documents listed below plus other resources for academic program directors: